Wabakimi Canoe Trip: Days 11 to 15 – From Smoothrock Lake To Collins Via The Boiling Sand River

 After P43 we stopped for lunch on the side of the river.

-lunch break on the Boiling Sand River- we had three days to do about twenty kilometers!
+lunch break on the Boiling Sand River- we had three days to do about twenty kilometres!
 Easy does it!

 Then we paddled for a bit up Tamarack Lake to what looked like a decent campsite.
 It was only 2:00 but we decided to end the day here.
 We were right across from an outpost (Mattice Lake Outfitters?).
-We were also 11 kilometers from Collins Via train stop.
+We were also 11 kilometres from the Collins Via train stop.

 the evening view from our Boiling Sand River campsite just north of Tamarack Lake

-Our tickets for that VIA train ride back to Toronto’ Unions Station had a fixed date.
+Our tickets for that VIA train ride back to Toronto Union Station had a fixed date.
 We now had two days to kill at the top of the Boiling Sand River.
 Not being fishing aficionados, we contented ourselves with taking photos, drinking coffee, and picking blueberries, lots and lots of blueberries!

 With blueberries all around and lots of time to kill, we start picking- and eating.